 Oily, Smoky Smells

 If you have an oil-burning furnace, you may notice a smoky, oily smell that can come from a malfunctioning oil furnace.
 If you're noticing the scent and know that your furnace burns oil, you should first check the oil filter.
-It likely needs changing, as an older filter can allow your furnace to overheat.
+It likely needs changing, as an older filter may be plugged, causing misfires and puff backs which can give a strong, oily smell.
 If changing the oil filter doesn't stop the smell, switch off your furnace and call in a professional.